aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 We want to make sure we have sufficient testing in place that validate we don't introduce any accidental CLI compatibility breakage.

-**Currently, the only way for us to detect these types of problems is by noticing them in the review process.**
+**Currently, the only way for us to detect these types of problems is by noticing them in the code review process.**

 # Design Summary